usco/usco-stl-parser/README.md

-## Usco-stl-parser
+## Usco-stl-parser: stl format parser

 [![GitHub version](https://badge.fury.io/gh/usco%2Fusco-stl-parser.svg)](https://badge.fury.io/gh/usco%2Fusco-stl-parser)

-stl format parser for USCO project

-originally based on THREE.js STL parser, but rather extensively modified.
-(not dependenant, or using three.js anymore)

-Optimized for speed in the browser (webworkers etc)
+Optimized for speed in the browser (webworkers etc), and low memory consumption (using node.js streams)

+Disclaimer: was based a long long time ago on the Three.js STL parser, but has little left of the original code

 ## General information

-  - returns raw buffer data wrapped in an RxJs observable (soon to be most.js)
+  - returns a node.js stream containing geometric (positions & normals) data in TypedArrays (Float32Array)
   - useable both on Node.js & client side

 ## Usage

-          import parse,  {outputs} from '../lib/stl-parser'
+  import makeStlStream from 'usco-stl-parser' import concat from 'concat-stream' // just for demo purposes, helps to get the whole result data

+  fs.createReadStream('./PATH/TO/mesh.stl')//get a readstream of our raw data
+    .pipe(makeStlStream())// here is the magic
+    .pipe(concat(function (data) {
+      //Data is packed half/half for positions and normals let positions = data.slice(0, data.length / 2)
-          let data = fs.readFileSync("mesh.stl",'binary')
+      let normals = data.slice(data.length / 2)

-          let stlObs = parse(data) //we get an observable back

-          stlObs.forEach(function(parsedSTL){
+      positions = new Float32Array(positions.buffer.slice(positions.byteOffset, positions.byteOffset + positions.byteLength)) //
+      normals = new Float32Array(normals.buffer.slice(normals.byteOffset, normals.byteOffset + normals.byteLength))
+      const parsedSTL = {
+        positions: positions,
+        normals: normals
+      }

       //DO what you want with the data wich is something like {vertices,normals,etc}
       console.log(parsedSTL)
-          })
+    }})

+## TODO

+  - [ ] add support for backpressure (work in progress)

 ## LICENSE